 Suzuki Teacher Training Courses

-Applications are invited for this teacher training course for cellists.
+Applications are invited for teacher training, a course which begins in September each year.
 It is mostly practical and aims to be as comprehensive as possible.

 The aim is to improve your playing and performance and enable you to teach all ages from 4 - adult with confidence.